basecamp/bc3-api/sections/vaults.md

 Vaults
 ======

-All Basecamps have a primary vault (folder), to get its ID see the [Get a Basecamp][basecamp] endpoint's `dock` payload.
+All projects have a primary vault (folder), to get its ID see the [Get a project][project] endpoint's `dock` payload.
 Additional vaults may be nested under the primary vault or any child vault.

 Endpoints: